Anyword vs Copy.ai for Ad Copywriting 2026: Which AI Tool Actually Delivers?

 Core Features

 The headline feature — and the reason most performance marketers end up here — is Predictive Performance Scoring.
 Every piece of copy Anyword generates gets scored from 0–100 based on how likely it is to perform with a specific audience.
 You can filter by demographic (age, gender, interest category), and the score shifts accordingly.
 It's like having a junior media buyer look over your copy before you spend a dollar.
+A flawed but genuinely useful junior media buyer.

 Beyond that, Anyword offers: